FAU-LMS/HyViD/README.md

 [CURRENTLY FOR REVIEWERS ONLY]

-The actual data can be found here: https://drive.google.com/drive/folders/1LS1khF_uHITdLRBisOvX_CN9De3dKOtj?usp=sharing
+The actual data can be found here: https://drive.google.com/drive/folders/1JWPaA_w0LW-v4JmYigPaMVVSA0pi6IDZ?usp=sharing

 The watermarks will be removed in the final version of this database.

-Our novel synthetic hyperspectral video database (HyViD) provides seven scenes rendered from 400 nm to 700 nm in 30 nm steps, resulting in 31 hyperspectral channels.
+Our novel synthetic Hyperspectral Video Database (HyViD) provides seven scenes rendered from 400 nm to 700 nm in 30 nm steps, resulting in 31 hyperspectral channels.
 The videos have a length of 30 frames.
 Furthermore, the scenes are rendered using a camera array using nine cameras arranged in a three times three grid.
 The camera array is arranged as follows: